comal21/CKAD-Batch36/Helm.md

 ```
 Notice the revision number

-If you want to edit the existing hearts, download and exract the chart.
+If you want to edit the existing charts, download and exract the chart.
 To download the Bitnami WordPress Helm chart to your local machine.
 ```
 helm fetch bitnami/wordpress
 ```